NASA-Openscapes/2021-Cloud-Hackathon/logistics/schedule.md

 ### Welcome Day 5

 - JupyterHub: Log in.
-  - Log into 2i2c at <https://openscapes.2i2c.cloud/hub/>.
+  - Log into 2i2c.
 This takes a few minutes so please start this as soon we reconvene each day
 - Group Photo!

 ### What's next